laidbackware/k8s-nsx-natter/README.md

 - The Kubernetes services also need to have the `nsx_nat` annotations set.
 See the [example](manifests/example-usage.yml).</br>

 ## Usage
 Once all the necessary objects are in place, the pod spec must be updated to add the init container.
 As shown below the env variables `SERVICE_KEY` and `SERVICE_PREFIX` must match the label assigned to the services needed.
-The `secretRef` `name` must be the name of the secret in the namespace containing the NSX connection string.
+The `secretRef` `name` must be the name of the secret in the namespace containing the NSX password.
 ```
 spec:
   initContainers: